firebase/genkit/docs/evaluation.md

 # Evaluation

-Genkit's powerful observability features provide insight into the runtime state of your LLM-powered application, which can provide evaluation tooling with all the necessary data to evaluate the quality of LLM responses.
-The data that can be extracted from runtime is not limited to input and output of the flow, but can also give you access to input and outputs of any intermediate step.
-For example, if you have a RAG flow you can extract the set of documents that was returned by the retriever so that you can evaluate the quality of your retriever while it runs in the context of the flow.
+Genkit's powerful observability features provide insight into the runtime state of your LLM-powered applications.
+You can extract data that can provide evaluation tooling with the necessary information to evaluate the quality of LLM responses.

+The data that can be extracted from runtime is not limited to the input and output of the flow, but can also give you access to input and outputs of any intermediate step.
+For example, if you have a RAG flow, you can extract the set of documents that was returned by the retriever so that you can evaluate the quality of your retriever while it runs in the context of the flow.

-Genkit supports third party evaluation plugins, ex:
+Genkit supports third-party evaluation tools through plugins.
+For example, to use Ragas:

 ```js
 import { RagasMetric, ragas } from '@genkit-ai/plugin-ragas';